Stotena/Wakfu_Dark_Theme/README.md

 - Pet Food Icon - Fixed
 - Spell Display, Market board table - Color corrected.
 - Item Display window - Now on the theme format.
+- Fixed text background for chat interaction.

+**Fixed :- **
+- Find and fix some of the text input bars.

 - Project files (PSD) files are now included ![here](https://github.com/Stotena/Wakfu_DarkTheme_Files), Now you can go through and see my messy work on this (sorry)